 So how do you walk up to a perfect stranger and strike up a conversation that could lead to sales?
 The first thing is don’t think about sales.
 Don’t think about yourself.
 Think about getting to know the other person.
 When I am at a large networking event, I always look for people standing alone; I figure they are an easy target because they aren’t integrated and may be feeling left out.
 They are usually grateful that someone approached them.
 I use my smile – one of my best assets – and catch their eye and walk over.
 Of course I extend my hand and say hi.
 I usually ask if they are a member of the organization or if they have been to the event before and then follow the line of conversation based on their answer.
 I keep the person engaged by asking questions about the organization, the event, the speaker and when appropriate I will ask them questions about themselves and their work.
 As long as I am asking and they are answering, I have their attention.
 As I wind the conversation down, so that I can have the chance to meet a few more people, I ask for their card and offer mine and if I will be following up I let them know by saying something like, “I’ll give you a call so we can arrange a time to grab a cup of coffee.”
 It’s not so hard but for me but for someone more introverted this can be a challenge.

 What I find harder is approaching a group that is talking.
 But at some events everyone is standing around talking to the people they already know.
 If I am going to meet someone, I have to approach a group.
 I usually look for a smaller group of 3 or 4 and again, use my smile to catch someone’s eye and start walking toward them.
 If I can’t catch an eye, I try another group.
 When I get close, the group will usually expand to let me in and if they don’t immediately greet me, I just listen and get involved in their conversation, never talking about myself, always joining in on the topic and when the appropriate time comes, I thank them for letting me squeeze in on the conversation and introduce myself.
-Trust me, I know this isn’t easy for many people and that is why I prefer attending structured networking events like the BizTalk Blender, so that I am in a comfortable setting that guarantees I will meet new people that I can do business with, collaborate with or develop into a referral source.
-If you are not in Reno, you can bring the BizTalk Blender to your business community or look for other structured networking events to attend.
+Trust me, I know this isn’t easy for many people and that is why I prefer attending structured networking events, so that I am in a comfortable setting that guarantees I will meet new people with whom I can do business, collaborate or develop into a referral source.